 - Hospital Groups

 - Pharmaceutical companies to accompany their eye medicines.
 There have been studies that show that eyelid closure enhances the delivery and increasing effectiveness of some eye medicines.

-- The Military - Defense Health Agency (DHA)
+- The Military - Defense Health Agency (DHA) and the VA

 - Anesthesiologists for use during some sedated surgeries.
 While the device is applied it achieves affective eyelid closure and allows for artificial tears or medicine to be added during surgeries, to keep the eye moist avoiding exposure keratopathy and corneal blindness in some cases, and the resulting lawsuits and monetary loss.
 Simply pulling down the lower eyelid with one finger, while the upper lid remains in the closed position, and add fluid or drops.